I have been a dental nurse since 2011 and gained my Diploma in Dental Nursing in 2013.

 After really enjoying all of the courses I trained in I decided I wanted to become a tutor, I studied for the Award in Further Education & Training in 2017 and was awarded my certificate for this.

 Once I had my teaching certificate my main interest was in educating trainee dental nurses, I was lucky enough to join the training centre straight away to tutor on the diploma course alongside a long standing tutor.

 Since January 2020 I have become the primary diploma tutor.
 I am enjoying this role very much, since I started work for dental nurse training in 2017 I am happy to say I have a 100% pass rate.
 I take pride in teaching and it’s a great sense of achievement when you get all of your students through a difficult course like the diploma in dental nursing.
 I give students and the practices they work for my full support throughout the course and I feel this reflects in the centres pass rate.

 I also really enjoy still practicing as a dental nurse two days a week in a busy NHS/Private mixed general dental practice, I like assisting for all treatments and find the variety helps to keep me enthusiastic.

-In my spare time I enjoy spending time with my husband and young son.
+In my spare time I enjoy spending time with my husband and young family.
 I also enjoy reading and socialising with friends.

 My name is Angela Lee.
 I have been a qualified dental nurse since 1999 and I gained my radiography qualification in 2015.